GoogleCloudPlatform/processing-logs-using-dataflow/README.md

 ## Sample Web Applications

-The `services` folder contains three simple applications (built using [Go](http://golang.org) and the [Gin](https://github.com/gin-gonic/gin) HTTP web framework).
-These applications will generate the logs to be analyzed by the Dataflow pipeline (below).
-The applications have been packaged as Docker images and are available via [Google Container Registry](https://gcr.io). **Note:** If you are interested in editing/updating these applications, refer to the [README](https://github.com/GoogleCloudPlatform/dataflow-log-analytics/tree/master/services).
+The `services` folder contains three simple applications built using [Go](http://golang.org) and the [Gin](https://github.com/gin-gonic/gin) HTTP web framework.
+These applications generate the logs to be analyzed by the Dataflow pipeline.
+The applications have been packaged as Docker images and are available through [Google Container Registry](https://gcr.io). **Note:** If you are interested in editing/updating these applications, refer to the [README](https://github.com/GoogleCloudPlatform/dataflow-log-analytics/tree/master/services).

-Inside the `services` folder are several scripts that can be used to facilitate deployment, configuration, and testing of the sample web applications.
+In the `services` folder, there are several scripts you can use to facilitate deployment, configuration, and testing of the sample web applications.

-### Deploy Container Engine Cluster
+### Deploy the Container Engine cluster

 First, change the current directory to `services`:

     $ cd dataflow-log-analytics/services

-Next, deploy the Container Engine cluster along with the sample web applications:
+Next, deploy the Container Engine cluster with the sample web applications:

     $ ./cluster.sh PROJECT-ID CLUSTER-NAME up

-The script will deploy a single-node Container Engine cluster, deploy the web applications, and expose the applications as Kubernetes Services.
+The script will deploy a single-node Container Engine cluster, deploy the web applications, and expose the applications as Kubernetes services.

-### Setup Cloud Logging
+### Set up Cloud Logging

 The next step is to configure Cloud Logging to export the web application logs to Google Cloud Storage.
-The following script will first create a Cloud Storage bucket, configure the appropriate permissions, and setup automated export from the web applications running on Container Engine to Cloud Storage. **Note:** the `BUCKET-NAME` should not be an existing Cloud Storage bucket.
+The following script first creates a Cloud Storage bucket, configures the appropriate permissions, and sets up automated export from the web applications to Cloud Storage. **Note:** the `BUCKET-NAME` should not be an existing Cloud Storage bucket.

     $ ./logging.sh PROJECT-ID BUCKET-NAME batch up

-### Generate Requests
+### Generate requests

-Now that the applications have been deployed and are logging via Cloud Logging, the following script can be used to generate requests against the applications:
+Now that the applications have been deployed and are logging through Cloud Logging, you can use the following script to generate requests against the applications:

     $ ./load.sh REQUESTS CONCURRENCY

-The script uses the Apache Bench [ab](https://httpd.apache.org/docs/2.2/programs/ab.html) tool to generate load against the deployed web applications. `REQUESTS` controls how many requests are issued to each application and `CONCURRENCY` controls how many concurrent requests are issued.
-The logs from the applications are shipped/exported to Cloud Storage in hourly batches, and it might take up to two hours before log entries begin to appear.
-Refer to the [Cloud Logging documentation](https://cloud.google.com/logging/docs/export/using_exported_logs) for more information.
+This script uses Apache Bench [ab](https://httpd.apache.org/docs/2.2/programs/ab.html) to generate load against the deployed web applications. `REQUESTS` controls how many requests are issued to each application and `CONCURRENCY` controls how many concurrent requests are issued.
+The logs from the applications are sent to Cloud Storage in hourly batches, and it can take up to two hours before log entries start to appear.
+For more information, see the [Cloud Logging documentation](https://cloud.google.com/logging/docs/export/using_exported_logs).

-### Examining Logs
+### Examining logs

-For information on examining logs or log structure in Cloud Storage, refer to the [Cloud Logging documentation](https://cloud.google.com/logging/docs/export/using_exported_logs#log_entries_in_google_cloud_storage)
+For information on examining logs or log structure in Cloud Storage, see the [Cloud Logging documentation](https://cloud.google.com/logging/docs/export/using_exported_logs#log_entries_in_google_cloud_storage).

-## Dataflow Pipeline
+## Cloud Dataflow pipeline

-The following diagram illustrates the structure and flow of the example Dataflow pipeline:
+The following diagram shows the structure and flow of the example Dataflow pipeline:

 ![Dataflow pipeline structure](images/dataflow-log-analytics-pipeline.png)

-### Create BigQuery Dataset
+### Create the BigQuery dataset

-Before deploying the pipeline, create the BigQuery dataset where output from the Dataflow pipeline will be stored:
+Before deploying the pipeline, create the BigQuery dataset where output from the Cloud Dataflow pipeline will be stored:

     $ gcloud alpha bigquery datasets create DATASET-NAME

-### Execute Pipeline
+### Run the pipeline

 First, change the current directory to `dataflow`:

     $ cd dataflow-log-analytics/dataflow

-Next, execute the pipeline (**note:** `BUCKET-NAME` should be the same as the one used above for the logging setup):
+Next, Run the pipeline.
+Replace `BUCKET-NAME` with the same name you used for the logging setup:

     $ ./pipeline.sh run PROJECT-ID DATASET-NAME BUCKET-NAME

-This command will build the code for the Dataflow pipeline, upload it to the specified staging area, and launch the job.
-To see all execution options available for this pipeline, run the following:
+This command builds the code for the Cloud Dataflow pipeline, uploads it to the specified staging area, and launches the job.
+To see all options available for this pipeline, run the following command:

     $ ./pipeline.sh options

-### Monitoring Pipeline
+### Monitoring the pipeline

-While the pipeline is running you can view its status from the [Google Developers Console](https://console.developers.google.com) and navigating to "Big Data" > "Cloud Dataflow".
-There, click on the running job ID and you can view a graphical rendering of the pipeline and examine job logging output along with information about each pipeline stage.
-Here is an example screenshot of a running Dataflow job:
+While the pipeline is running, you can see its status in the [Google Developers Console](https://console.developers.google.com).
+Navigate to **Dataflow** and then click the running job ID.
+You can see a graphical rendering of the pipeline and examine job logging output along with information about each pipeline stage.
+Here is an example screenshot of a running Cloud Dataflow job:

 ![Running Dataflow job](images/dataflow-log-analytics-ui.png)

-### View BigQuery Data
+### View BigQuery data

-Once the job has completed execution, you can view the output in the [Google BigQuery console](https://bigquery.cloud.google.com) and issue queries against the data.
+After the job has completed, you can see the output in the [BigQuery console](https://bigquery.cloud.google.com) and compose and run queries against the data.

-## Cleanup
+## Cleaning up

-To cleanup and remove all resources used in this example, refer to the following steps.
+To clean up and remove all resources used in this example:

-First, delete the BigQuery dataset:
+1. Delete the BigQuery dataset:

     $ gcloud alpha bigquery datasets delete DATASET-NAME

-Next, deactivate the Cloud Logging exports (**note:** this will delete the exports and the specified Cloud Storage bucket):
+1. Deactivate the Cloud Logging exports.
+This step deletes the exports and the specified Cloud Storage bucket:

     $ cd dataflow-log-analytics/services
     $ ./logging.sh PROJECT-ID BUCKET-NAME batch down

-Finally, delete the Container Engine cluster used to run the sample web applications:
+1. Delete the Container Engine cluster used to run the sample web applications:

     $ cd dataflow-log-analytics/services
     $ ./cluster.sh PROJECT-ID CLUSTER-NAME down